 Focus groups are well-attended and the areas of interest are Innovative Surgical Devices and Methods, Radiation Therapy Dosimetry and Tumor Oximetry, as well as Cellular and Molecular Sensing Methods.
 Program-led symposia have included the annual meeting of electrical impedance community, which was supported by Cancer Center funding, and an annual Molecular-Guided Surgery conference in San Francisco, led by Dr’s Pogue and Paulsen as organizers.

 At Dartmouth, opportunities for academic dialogue abound and members of Translational Engineering in Cancer are regular contributors.
-They participate in Norris Cotton Cancer Center Grand Rounds, the Imaging Medicine Summer Seminar Series, and the Biomedical Engineering Seminar Series.
+They participate in Dartmouth Cancer Center Grand Rounds, the Imaging Medicine Summer Seminar Series, and the Biomedical Engineering Seminar Series.

-Translational Engineering in Cancer’s presence in the clinical sphere is broad and significant including participation in Norris Cotton Cancer Center Tumor Boards held at Dartmouth-Hitchcock Medical Center in Lebanon, NH.
+Translational Engineering in Cancer’s presence in the clinical sphere is broad and significant including participation in Dartmouth Cancer Center Tumor Boards held at Dartmouth Hitchcock Medical Center in Lebanon, NH.

 The Center for Imaging Medicine funds pilot collaborative studies with other institutions.
 Recruitment has been targeted collaboratively with Thayer, to attract Assistant Professor Geoffrey Luke, with expertise in ultrasound and photoacoustics, providing a new area of expertise to the TEC group.
 Additionally, several research assistant professor positions have been funded by R01 grants and maintain dedicated laboratory space in Williamson and Borwell, focused around the themes of surgical innovation.